MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2025-08-18-Tenure-Portfolio-Year-4.md

 ## Professional Development activities:

+I attended the 3-day long SEPAL Evidence-Based Teaching Institute at SF State

-This summer I attended the 3-day [Summer of Nanopore](https://dnalc.cshl.edu/email/2024-summer-nanopore-sequencing/) Professional Development workshop hosted at Skyline College by the Cold Spring Harbor DNA Learning Center.
+I attended the 3-day [Summer of Nanopore](https://dnalc.cshl.edu/email/2024-summer-nanopore-sequencing/) Professional Development workshop hosted at Skyline College by the Cold Spring Harbor DNA Learning Center.
 My goal is to bring this cutting edge technology into the classroom by 2026.

 I am one of the faculty leads of a Skyline **President's Innovation Fund** award of $7500: Earth Day Every Day with Qimmah, Marisa, Mays, and Rachel.

-I was awarded a California Community Colleges Chancellor’s Office **Zero-Textbook-Cost award** of $5000 to write a new lab manual for BIOL 215, which I completed this summer.
+I was awarded a California Community Colleges Chancellor’s Office **Zero-Textbook-Cost award** of $5000 to write a new lab manual for BIOL 215.

 ## Professional Service: